 You may not see the signs of mange until weeks after the mites infest your skin.
 As soon as you see signs of mange, contact your doctor immediately.

-If you live or have contact with an animal with mange, make sure to treat yourself and the animal for mites.
-The cycle of mange and scabies will not stop until you get the condition treated for yourself, members of your household, your pets, and others with whom you have regular physical contact.
+If you live or have contact with an animal with mange, make sure to treat yourself and the animal for mites, as well as members of your household, your pets, and others with whom you have regular physical contact.